MRJ-95/Data-Analysis-Projects/Used Cars India 2024/ReadMe.txt

-This folder contains the analysis of used cars in India and how various factors affect the price of pre-owned cars.
+This folder contains the analysis and prediction of used cars in India and how various factors affect the price of pre-owned cars.
 Dataset taken from: https://www.kaggle.com/datasets/mrmars1010/cars-india-pre-owned?select=pre-owned+cars.csv

 It has in-depth understanding: